List of Emmerdale characters introduced in 2008: Nick Henshall

 Detective Sergeant Nicholas "Nick" Henshall, played by Michael McKell, was a local police officer.
 He made his first appearance on 31 December 2008.
 He returned in 2010 and began a relationship with Katie Sugden and started a fire that killed two people.
 He departed on 17 February 2011 when he killed himself.

 In January 2011, McKell told Inside Soap that Henshall did not intend for anyone to be hurt by the fire he started.
 The fire claimed the lives of Terry Woods (Billy Hartman) and Viv Hope (Deena Payne).
 McKell revealed that Henshall's wife, Alison, was killed in a fire that was intended for him.
 He could not rescue his wife and uses the fire at Victoria Cottage as a way to make amends.
 McKell said "Because he felt powerless to help, he invested his life in his career and actually became a very good cop in the process.
 When he set alight Katie's cottage, he only wanted to start a little fire so he could be a hero and she'd need him."
 Henshall later became unstable and a hostage situation occurred between him and Katie (Sammy Winward).

 Detective Constable Henshall is first seen when he and DS Karen Williams (Annie Fitzmaurice) investigate the murder of policeman Shane Doyle (Paul McEwan) and they initially arrest Eli Dingle (Joseph Gilgun) for the murder and he implicates Debbie Dingle (Charley Webb) and Jasmine Thomas (Jenna-Louise Coleman) as being Shane's killers and Henshall and Williams arrest and charge Debbie with the murder.
 However, Jasmine later hands herself in and confesses to Henshall and Williams that she killed Shane.
-In February 2009, Henshall investigates the disappearance of Will Wylde (Oscar Lloyd) and in May questions Cain Dingle (Jeff Hordley) about a break-in.
-He is promoted to Detective Sergeant and returns in July 2010 to investigate the murder of Mark Wylde (Maxwell Caulfield).
+Henshall investigates the disappearance of Will Wylde (Oscar Lloyd) and later questions Cain Dingle (Jeff Hordley) about a break-in.
+He is promoted to Detective Sergeant and returns to investigate the murder of Mark Wylde (Maxwell Caulfield).
 He and DC Laura Prior initially arrest Nathan Wylde (Lyndon Ogbourne), but release him without charge due to a lack of evidence.
 They then arrest and charge Ryan Lamb (James Sutton) with the murder, but Natasha Wylde (Amanda Donohoe) is proven to be the killer and Henshall is present when she is arrested.
-In November 2010, Henshall investigates the theft of two horses from Home Farm and he later buys stable manager, Katie Sugden a drink.
+Henshall investigates the theft of two horses from Home Farm and he later buys stable manager, Katie Sugden a drink.
 Katie's ex-husband, Andy Sugden (Kelvin Fletcher) is not happy with Katie dating Henshall and they goad each other.
-In December 2010, Henshall investigates the disappearance of Jacob Gallagher (Joe Warren-Plant) and he suggests to Jacob's parents Alicia (Natalie Anderson) and Justin (Andrew Langtree) that they hold a televised appeal.
+Henshall investigates the disappearance of Jacob Gallagher (Joe Warren-Plant) and he suggests to Jacob's parents Alicia (Natalie Anderson) and Justin (Andrew Langtree) that they hold a televised appeal.
 David Metcalfe (Matthew Wolfenden) eventually finds Jacob in an old building and rescues him, despite Henshall telling him to wait.